danro9685/CIMLR/README.md

 library("CIMLR")
 ```

-We provide a manual and an example of how to run CIMLR on multi-omic cancer data in the doc directory.
+We provide a manual and an example of how to run CIMLR on multi-omic cancer data in the [doc folder](https://github.com/danro9685/CIMLR/tree/R/doc).

 **RUNNING CIMLR MATLAB IMPLEMENTATION**